 You must qualify a reference to an object attribute or method with a table alias rather than a table name even if the table name is itself qualified by a schema name.

-For example, the following expression tries to refer to the scott schema, projects table, assignment column, and duedate attribute of that column.
-But the expression is incorrect because projects is a table name, not an alias.
+For example, the following expression tries to refer to the HR schema, department loc table, dept_addr column, and city attribute of that column.
+But the expression is incorrect because department_loc is a table name, not an alias.